-But how does this relate to Shadow?
+But how does this relate to Shadow, you ask?
 Well - simply put - when you game through Shadow, you’re still gaming on a PC… albeit a really sexy one.
 Therefore, it experiences all of the potential latency issues a local PC would, as well as those that are specific to cloud technology.
 Here are the main ones.

-Depending on how far you are from a Shadow data center and the quality of your internet connection, you may experience more or less lag.
+Depending on how far you are from a Shadow data centre and the quality of your internet connection, you may experience more or less lag.

-If you have a fiber connection, you shouldn’t receive more than an additional 12ms of latency on average (based on user stats from France).
-On the other hand, if you’re using an ADSL connection, the average additional lag is much higher.
+If you have a fibre connection, you shouldn’t receive more than an additional 12ms of latency on average (based on user stats from France).
+On the other hand, if you’re using an ADSL connection, the average additional lag is much higher: 50ms, according to ARIASE.

-If you experience a lot of lag and are using an ADSL connection when cloud gaming, it’d be savvy to switch to fiber, which offers a much more reliable experience.
+If you experience a lot of lag and are using an ADSL connection when cloud gaming, it’d be savvy to switch to fibre, which offers a much more reliable experience.

 Finally, your device itself needs to register Shadow’s signal, which increases latency.
 Fortunately, this is only by a couple of milliseconds on devices that are less than three years old - though it ranges between five - 10ms for those that are older.

 What are we doing to fix this, then?
-Gregory Gelly, at Shadow, explains:
+Gregory Gelly, principal engineer Streaming at Shadow, explains..:

 Using Shadow Ghost is another great way to decrease lag.
-It's already familiar with Shadow’s coding, the additional latency you’ll experience when streaming through it is almost infinitesimal.
+As it’s already completely familiar with Shadow’s coding, the additional latency you’ll experience when streaming through it is almost infinitesimal.
 And who said ghosts had to be scary?